)

 The following state-specific hazards are why pet insurance is so important in Wyoming:

 Canine parvovirus: This highly contagious and often fatal virus can cause gastrointestinal illness — especially in puppies — although vaccination can protect your dog.[3]
-Metro Animal Services in Casper, Wyoming, has reported multiple cases of parvo in 2024.
+Metro Animal Services in Casper, Wyoming, reported multiple cases of parvo in 2024.
 The right wellness policy can help you afford vaccination against parvo.

 Winter weather: Wyoming’s subzero temperatures can harm your pets, even during a short jaunt outside.
 Not only do Wyoming winters put animals at risk of hypothermia and dehydration, but walking on ice or ice-melt products can also cause cracked paws or eczema.